moazamdev/rock-paper-scissor/README.md

 ## Author

-This game was created by (Moazam Ali)[https://github.com/moazamdev].
+This game was created by [Moazam Ali](https://github.com/moazamdev).